sevanrossum/masterthesis/README.md

 # Masterthesis
 In partial fulfilment of the requirements of the degree of Master of Science in Engineering and Policy Analysis.
+The theory of the Habermasian public sphere is applied to Twitter, on the case study of palm oil.

 ## palm_oil.py
 Fill in your own access token, secret, consumer key & consumer secret and adapt the hashtag list & text list to the topics you are interested in.